eagerworks/next_gen_images/README.md

 ## Installation

 IMPORTANT:
 Since this gem adds the ability to convert all your project images to WebP and depends on `webp-ffi`, you will need to install the WebP converter before.
-You can check specific instructions for your operating system on `webp-ffi`'s page [TODO: ADD PAGE HERE]
+You can check specific instructions for your operating system [here](https://github.com/le0pard/webp-ffi#installation)

 Once you are ready with, install the gem and add to the application's Gemfile by executing: